chrisjg3/main/README.md

 It is super user friendly and self-explanatory!
 It gets live stock prices and it keeps track of your earnings!

+(Version History on README in the paperTrader Folder)

 ## Coming Features:

 I am revisiting this code after spending a while on other projects.
 I am currently in the process of applying my new skills to it.
 I have already made it a bit more commented and organized.
 I am very excited to split the code up into functionality and make it look great!